maucherOnline/wordpress-google-reviews-plugin/README.txt

 = Do Google reviews hurt business? =

-It depends if the reviews are positive or negative.
+It depends on if the reviews are positive or negative.
 Negative reviews can seriously impact your business by decreasing your conversion rate, customer experience, and sales.
 Statistically, 86% of customers hesitate to purchase from companies with negative reviews.